eugeneb50/cypresselasticlogging/readme.md

-The provided Cypress test script, designed to validate the export functionality of the Class Events page in a Learning Management System (LMS), employs several testing methodologies.
+The provided Cypress test script, cypress/e2e/projects/lms/legacy/legacy/class_events/0018-FNC-DLY-ALL_classEventsExportPageReport.cy.js is designed to validate the export functionality of the Class Events page in a Learning Management System (LMS), employs several testing methodologies.
 Below is a summary of the key methodologies used, along with their advantages:

 1. Page Object Model (POM)